Egezenn/OpenDotaGuides/readme.md

 - [ ] Add item display names and ids to `items.csv` and sort items based on it (looking at you, `angels_demise`)

 - [ ] Add ability guides, facets and also maybe mayyyyyyyyyyyyybe add item tooltips
-  - Workshop guide format doesn't work on the default itembuilds.
+  - Workshop guide's attributes doesn't work on the default itembuilds.
 See [example](constants/default_antimage.txt).
     - Might have something to do with GuideFormatVersion
       - Can publish the guides to Dota2 and fetch the data from there as it uses the new format
         - Could automate this with a new project to overwrite userdata & dota2 files